rmyers3141/apache-tomcat-docker-dev/README.md

 # apache-tomcat-docker-dev
 ## Overview
-I have developed a `Dockerfile` to build and run a custom Docker image for **Apache Tomcat v10.1.8**, (hereafter referred to just as *Tomcat*).
+I have developed a `Dockerfile` to build a custom Docker image for **Apache Tomcat v10.1.8**, (hereafter referred to just as *"Tomcat"*).

-The image is built using a custom Tomcat `server.xml` file that supports SSL using an accompanying custom keystore file.
+The image is customised with a Tomcat `server.xml` file that supports SSL using an accompanying custom keystore file.

 With a little modification, the `Dockerfile` can be adapted to build a Docker image using newer versions of the base image, Apache Tomcat, the Java JDK, and an alternative `server.xml` and keystore.

-This Docker image has been verified as working both a standalone and in a Docker Swarm clustered set ups.
+This Docker image has been verified as working both standalone and in a Docker Swarm clustered set up.

 ## Prerequisites
 Before using the `Dockerfile` to create a Docker image, you will need: